atsa-es/MARSS/README.md

 You can also cite the package as you would other R packages:

-Elizabeth Holmes, Eric Ward, Mark Scheuerell, and Kellie Wills (2019).
-MARSS: Multivariate Autoregressive State-Space Modeling.
-R package version 3.10.13.
+Elizabeth E. Holmes, Eric J. Ward, Mark D. Scheuerell and Kellie Wills (2020).
+MARSS:

-Update the version number and year if you use a more recent version on GitHub.
+  Multivariate Autoregressive State-Space Modeling.
+R package version 3.11.4.

+Type `citation("MARSS")` at the command line to get the most up to data citations.

 ### PUBLICATIONS {#pubs}